yilmaznaslan/aws-iot-core-registering-things-in-bulk/README.md

-# AWS IoT Core Bulk Provisioning
+# AWS IoT Core - Registiring things in bulk implementing fleet provisioning process

 ## Introduction

-This documents provides scripts to automate creating multiple things in your account using the AWS SDK for Python (boto3).It includes tools that can be used for registering things in bulks to `AWS IoT Core` using a provisioning template and a provision file stored in a `AWS S3 ` bucket.
+This documents provides scripts to automate **registiring things in bulk** with a **fleet provisioning template** into AWS IoT Core using the AWS SDK for Python (boto3).
+It includes tools that can be used for registering things in bulks to `AWS IoT Core` using a `fleet provisioning template` and a provision file stored in a `AWS S3 ` bucket.

 The AWS IoT Bulk Provisioning python example creates IoT thing(s), certificate(s), an IoT thing type and a policy.
 Once the **Certificates, things, and policy resources** are createted, it will also attach them to each other.